-Economists often attempt to construct theories or models which are then used to explain and predict.
-These models show simplified relationships between various economic phenomena.
-For example, a model for the bubble tea market shows the relationships between the demand for bubble tea, the supply of bubble tea and its price.
-Although most models can be described verbally, many can be represented more precisely in graphical or mathematical forms.
-However, it is important to note that many of these models have shortcomings as they are based on a set of assumptions and hence are unable to perfectly represent what happens in the real world all the time.
+Economists often attempt to construct theories, frameworks or models which are then used to simplify, explain and predict various economic phenomena.
+For example, a demand and supply model for the bubble tea market shows the relationships between the demand for bubble tea by consumers, the supply of bubble tea by producers and its market price and sales quantity.

+Although most models can be described verbally, many can be represented more precisely or succinctly in diagrammatic or mathematical forms.
+However, it is important to note that most models or frameworks have shortcomings as they are based on a set of assumptions and hence are unable to perfectly represent what happens in the real world all the time.